-17.3.2 Coaming Plates: Coaming plates are not to be less than 10 mm thick in ships of 61 m length and 11 mm thick in ships of 76 m length and above; the thickness at intermediate lengths are obtained by interpolation.

-17.3.3 Coaming Stiffening: Horizontal stiffeners are to be fitted on coamings in Position 1; they are to be not more than 254 mm below the upper edge of the coaming; the breadth of the stiffeners is not to be less than 150 mm in ships 61 m in length, nor less than 175 mm in ships 76 m in length and above; the minimum breadths for ships of intermediate lengths are to be obtained by interpolation.
+- 17.3.2 Coaming Plates: Coaming plates are not to be less than 10 mm thick in ships of 61 m length and 11 mm thick in ships of 76 m length and above; the thickness at intermediate lengths are obtained by interpolation. - 17.3.3 Coaming Stiffening: Horizontal stiffeners are to be fitted on coamings in Position 1; they are to be not more than 254 mm below the upper edge of the coaming; the breadth of the stiffeners is not to be less than 150 mm in ships 61 m in length, nor less than 175 mm in ships 76 m in length and above; the minimum breadths for ships of intermediate lengths are to be obtained by interpolation.
 Efficient brackets are to be fitted from the stiffeners to the deck at intervals of not more than 3 m.
 All exposed coamings other than Position 1, which are 760 mm or more in height, are to be similarly supported.
-Where the height of any exposed coaming exceeds 915 mm, the arrangement of the stiffeners and brackets may be modified.

-17.3.4 Protection of Coamings: Heavy convex mouldings are to be fitted at the upper edges of all exposed coamings, and the lower edges are to be flanged.

-17.3.5 Continuous Longitudinal Hatch Coamings: Where longitudinal bulkheads or deep girders effectively support strength deck longitudinal hatch coamings of length greater than 0.14L, as indicated in 5.7, they are to be longitudinally stiffened.
+Where the height of any exposed coaming exceeds 915 mm, the arrangement of the stiffeners and brackets is to be such as to provide equivalent support.
+Where end coamings are protected, the arrangement of the stiffeners and brackets may be modified. - 17.3.4 Protection of Coamings: Heavy convex mouldings are to be fitted at the upper edges of all exposed coamings, and the lower edges are to be flanged. - 17.3.5 Continuous Longitudinal Hatch Coamings: Where longitudinal bulkheads or deep girders effectively support strength deck longitudinal hatch coamings of length greater than 0.14L, as indicated in 5.7, they are to be longitudinally stiffened.
 The coaming thickness is to be not less than required by 15.3.1a, equation 2b and the longitudinal stiffeners not less than required by 10.2 for strength deck longitudinal beams; where s is the spacing of the stiffeners, I is the distance between coaming brackets and h is as given in column b of Table 10.1.
 Special consideration will be given to the coaming scantlings where adequate buckling strength is shown to be otherwise provided.